w5xd/RC1101/README.md

 3D printed in black and running on an Elecraft K3 remote.
 <img src='PowerOn.jpg' alt='PowerOn.jpg'/>

 3D printed using "transparent" PETG.
 The Adafruit Trellis connector is disconnected for clarity.
-This orientation is the best one to use for assembly and disassembly because the four #4 machine nuts will be retained in their slots by gravity.
-Turn it over, and they fall out.
+The Trellis board is symmetrical and can be <i>incorrectly</i> installed in three out of its four possible orientations.
+The one shown&mdash;with the Trellis lettering up-side-down with respect to the RC-1101 lettering&mdash; is <b>required</b>.
+The enclosure orientation&mdash;right hand side down&mdash; is the best one to use for assembly and disassembly because the four #4 machine nuts will be retained in their slots by gravity.
+Any other orientation risks them falling out.
 <img src='BottomView.jpg' alt='BottomView.jpg'/>

 This is a build-it-yourself device that WriteLog can use at its control site